omicscodeathon/rhinotypeR/README.md

   #plotFrequency(df)
 ```

-#### Function 9: plotDistances
+##### Function 9: plotDistances

-- Visualize genetic distances of the query to prototype sequences
-- The output of the generate pairwise distance between query and
-  prototype sequences (function 4) is the input data.
+- Visualizes pairwise genetic distances in a heatmap.
+This function uses
+  the output of pairwiseDistances() as input.

 Example